YardenBakish/BASIC-CPU-SIMULATOR/README.md

 <a name="isa"></a>
 ## ISA & MEMORY

-Memory is divided between Instrucion Memory and Data Memory:
+Memory is divided between Instruction Memory and Data Memory:
   1. Instruction memory is comprised of 1024 20-bit instructions (1024 instructions encoded to machine language)
   2. Data Memory is comprised of 4096 32-bit memory addresses